 In Ohio, you can seek two kinds of damages after a trucking crash: economic and non-economic.

 → Economic Damages

-A Trucking crash can result in significant damage.
-You might be facing expenses amounting to thousands of dollars or more.
+A trucking crash can result in significant and catastrophic damage.
+You might be facing medical expenses amounting to hundreds of thousands of dollars or more.
 Therefore, economic damages go towards the bills you might receive in the mail – expenses that have receipts, for example, with itemized charges of every specific item that needs to be paid.
 The following are some common examples:

 - Medical bills → Anything from scans to overnight fees will likely be included in your medical bills.
 Remember to keep anything you receive in the mail or at the hospital as they can serve as evidence in court.

 - Property damage → If your car wasn’t completely totaled, you might have to replace entire parts, which can add up very quickly.
 If it was totaled, an expert opinion on the total value of the car will help in court.

 - Lost pay from time away from work → You may have to bring in official documentation from your employer to prove how much in lost wages you have incurred while recovering from the crash, including for example, attending doctor’s appointments, time spent in the hospital or physical therapy, or time during which you physically could not work.

 - Future costs → Any other anticipated future treatment related to your injuries from the crash.
 For example, a doctor can testify and determine you need physical therapy for six months.
 From there, we can offer calculations based on where you are receiving treatment and how often you’ll need to attend treatment..